 Stucco components are not always installed properly and mistakes in applications are common.
 Failures often develop at roof rakes, chimneys, floor lines, and around windows, doors, and protrusions.

 The resulting damage in most cases was from moisture getting in behind the siding and getting trapped behind the highly water resistant material with no way out.
 This caused framing to rot and foster mold growth between the exterior and interior walls.
 Damp and rotting wood is also a prime target for subterranean termites.

 The potential for these conditions do exist with any type of exterior siding product such as brick veneer, wood, or vinyl siding.
 The problems with stucco, however, are exacerbated because of its superior water resistance.
 Once moisture gets in, regardless of its origin, it usually has no escape.
 The only means to determine if elevated moisture is present is for a certified stucco inspector to do an inspection with moisture analysis.

 Trusted Stucco Experts

 When your stucco needs inspected, be sure to work with the professionals at Bryan & Bryan Inspections.
-We provide superior stucco inspections and honest expert advice from the best in the industry.
-To get started, call us at (281) 484-8318, or schedule online now.
-In addition to stucco services, we offer home inspection, mold inspections, termite inspections, and commercial property inspection services.
-We proudly serve Houston, Pearland, Friendswood, The Woodlands, Katy, Sugar Land, and the surrounding areas.
+We proudly provide superior stucco inspections and honest expert advice from the best in the industry.
+To get started, call us at (866) 484-8318, or request a quote.
+On top of our stucco services, we offer home inspection, mold inspections, termite inspections, and commercial property inspection services.
+For our residential inspection clients, be sure to check out our affordable package options.
+We proudly serve Houston, Austin, San Antonio, Pearland, Friendswood, The Woodlands, Katy, Sugar Land, Dallas, Fort Worth, and beyond.